kparginos/PaymentsSensor_Setup/README.md

 2. To update to the latest version you need to do the following:

-* For the Windows Host, go to the folder where the .yml file is located and run this command:
+* For the Windows Host, go to the folder where the .yml file is located and run the following command:

 ```
 docker-compose -f PaymentsSensor-Containers-WinSetup.yml pull